Economics (Ph.D.)

 Comprehensive Examinations in Microeconomics and Macroeconomics

 Written evidence of proficiency in economic theory is demonstrated by passing comprehensive examinations in Microeconomics and Macroeconomics.
-These examinations are given each year in June, and if a second attempt is necessary, in early August.
-Students should sit for both theory examinations at the end of their first year of study.
-The Economics Doctoral Studies Faculty Director conveys information regarding performance in writing.
-Departmental policy restricts the number of attempts at the comprehensive theory examinations to two per examination.
-If a student fails a theory comprehensive exam twice, the student may, in the case of extenuating circumstances, petition for a third attempt.
-The petition must be submitted within 4 weeks of the date that the department notifies the student of their second failure.
+To sit for a theory examination, students must have passed (B- or higher) the first-year required theory courses.
+Students should take both theory examinations at the end of their first year of study.
+Per Graduate School and Departmental policy, the number of attempts at the comprehensive theory examinations is restricted to two per examination.
+These examinations are given each year in June and, if a second attempt is necessary, in early August.
 A student who does not show up on a scheduled test date will have the examination counted as one of their attempts.

 Fields of Concentration